A Universal Separable Diversity: Background and Preliminaries

 \section{Background and Preliminaries}

 Recall from above that any diversity $(X,\delta)$ has an induced metric $(X,d)$ where $d(a,b)=\delta(\{a,b\})$ for all $a,b \in X$.
 Conversely, given any metric space $(X,d)$, consider the diversities that have $(X,d)$ as an induced metric.
-Lower and upper bounds on the possible diversities that have $(X,d)$ as the induced metric are provided by the \emph{diameter diversity} and the \emph{Steiner diversity}.
+Lower and upper bounds on the possible diversities that have $(X,d)$ as the induced metric are provided by the \emph{diameter diversity} and the \emph{Steiner diversity}, which we now introduce.

 For any metric space $(X,d)$, the corresponding diameter diversity $(X,\ddiam)$ is defined by

 for all finite $A \subseteq X$.

 On the other hand, given a metric space $(X,d)$, consider the weighted complete graph $(X,E,w)$ where $X$ is the set of vertices, $E$ is the set of all unordered pairs of vertices, and $w$ assigns weight $d(a,b)$ to the edge $(a,b)$.
 A tree $T$ with vertices in $X$ \emph{covers} a finite set $A \subseteq X$ if $A$ is a subset of the vertices of $T$.
 The Steiner diversity $(X,\dstein)$ is defined by letting $\dstein(A)$ be the infimum, over all trees that cover $A$, of the total weight of the tree.